arturochian/datascience-2015/lessons/01_intro_to_datascience/README.md

 My objective in doing this problem is to exercise my logic skills and practice for loops/list comprehensions.

-PROBLEM: Write a function that takes a list of numbers `numbers` and returns a sublist of `numbers` with only those numbers that are divisible by 33 or contains 2 as a digit.
+PROBLEM: Write a function that takes a list of numbers `numbers` and returns a sublist of `numbers` with only those numbers that are divisible by 33.
 ```
 Save the solution as `solution.py` under `exercise_1` and commit and push to GitHub.